What is a Health Profile?

 How do I write a Health Profile?

-You can develop a Profile by:
+You can develop a Profile by getting together:

 What is working well with the individual’s health?

-- What things should the individual keep doing?
+- Things the individual should keep doing

 How could the individual’s health be better?